Creskendoll/Keyf-Server/README.md

 ### Front End
 Files relevant to front end can be found inside `public/site`.
 Currently the index.html file is served upon a get request to the root domain.

+# Testing
+## Basics
+In order to test the project first you have to `cd` into the `Keyf/` sub folder.
+All the tests should be placed under the `tests/` folder and be named as `test_foo.py`.
+Pytest will automatically look for those files and run them.
+You can run all the tests by running:
+- `pytest -v`

+If that doesn't work, you can try:
+- `python -m pytest -v`

+To display system out, append `s` to the argument; `pytest -vs`.